ROBROICH/SAP_ODP_ODATA_CLIENT/README.md

 # ODP based data extraction from S/4HANA via OData
-For data extraction scenarios from S/4HANA these requirements have typically to be met:
+For data extraction scenarios from S/4HANA the following requirements have typically to be met:

 * Logical data models abstracting the complexity SAP source tables and corresponding columns
 * The data source must be delta-/CDC-enabled to avoid full delta loads
 * Open interfaces and protocols to support the customer demand for cloud-based architectures.
 * Support of frequent intraday data-loads instead of nightly batches
-* Support of transactional and master data
+* Supports the extraction of transactional and master data

 The updated ODP-OData feature in SAP NW 7.5 is the enabling technology for achieving the requirements describe above.
 Further references: ([New ODP feature in SAP NetWeaver 7.5]( https://wiki.scn.sap.com/wiki/display/BI/New+ODP+feature+in+SAP+NetWeaver+7.5))